ceh-2000/ABM/PopulationDataSwaziland.md

 ### Date: 8/26/2020

 ## Assignment
 For this plot I found the population of the the first administrative subdivisions and colored them accordingly.
-Yellow corresponds to low population and red corresponds to high populatio
+Yellow corresponds to low population and red corresponds to high population.
 ![Swaziland Population](images/swz_pop20.png)

 ## Individual Stretch Goal 1